Inpatient Rehab in Virginia

 Galax Treatment Center Inc Life Center Of Galax - Galax, VA

-Galax Treatment Center Inc Life Center Of Galax is an inpatient rehab situated in Galax, VA.
+Galax Treatment Center Inc Life Center Of Galax is an inpatient drug and alcohol rehab located in Galax, Virginia.

 Location: 112 Painter Street, Galax, VA 24333 in Galax City County